DockittDockitt

 The images appear in the wrong order in the PDF.

-The order of pages in the PDF follows the order in which you selected or uploaded the images.
-On most operating systems, holding Ctrl (Windows) or Cmd (Mac) while clicking files lets you select them in a specific order.
+The page order follows the order in which you selected the images.
+On most operating systems, hold Ctrl on Windows or Cmd on Mac while clicking files to select them in a specific order.
 If the order is wrong in the output, use the Dockitt Reorder PDF Pages tool to rearrange the pages after conversion.

 The PDF file is very large.

-JPG images embedded in a PDF can produce large files, especially if the original photos are high resolution from a modern smartphone camera.
-After converting, run the PDF through the Dockitt Compress PDF tool to reduce the file size significantly, often without any visible quality loss for standard viewing and printing.
+High-resolution phone photos produce large PDFs.
+After converting, run the PDF through the Dockitt Compress PDF tool to reduce the file size significantly without any visible quality loss for standard viewing and printing.

 The images look stretched or distorted in the PDF.